datawire/ambassador-docs/docs/cloud/latest/config-analysis/quick-start/index.md

     kubectl apply -n gitops-demo -f ./manifests
 ```

-This will create a `Deployment`, `Service` and `AmbassadorMapping` in the `gitops-demo` namespace in your cluster.
+This will create a `Deployment`, `Service`, and `AmbassadorMapping` in the `gitops-demo` namespace in your cluster.
 All resources applied in this guide can be removed by running `kubectl delete namespace gitops-demo` when you're done with the quickstart.

 <Alert severity="info">The <a href="https://app.getambassador.io/cloud/services" target="_blank">Service Catalog</a> should display information about the `quote` service!</Alert>